Proven Advocacy Experience

 Prior to moving to Washington DC, Lee spent several years as a counselor at Youth-Reach Houston, a foster group home for at-risk teenage boys.
 Through his mentorship, many of the boys have become college-educated, family men who give back to their community.

-Lee holds a B.A. in Fine Arts from Greenville College.
-He resides in Northern Virginia with his wife, two daughters, and son.
+Lee holds a B.A. in Fine Arts from Greenville University.
+He resides in Virginia Beach with his family.

 Cheryl Pellegrino is a seasoned communications professional with 25 years of hands-on experience as an agency executive and client counselor.